plogs/jsgoti/content/posts/Pete-Buttigieg-explains-DEI-to-regular-folks.md

   players are Black (or African American).
 Do we need more Asians and Native Americans on our basketball teams in the name of diversity?
   I don't think so.
-Why would skin color, shoe size, or sexual orientation matter when shooting a freethrow?
-And if it doesn't matter when shooting a freethrow, then why would it matter when tightening bolts on a factory assembly line, or when pouring coffee at Starbucks?
+Why would skin color, shoe size, or sexual orientation matter when shooting a free throw?
+And if it doesn't matter when shooting a free throw, then why would it matter when tightening bolts on a factory assembly line, or when pouring coffee at Starbucks?